imoralescs/imoralescs.github.io/javascript_oop.md

 There are two property attribute share between data and accessor properties.
 We can used .defineProperty() to change property attribute.

-1. Enumerable, which determines whether you can iterate over properties. true if and only if this property shows up during enumeration of the properties on the corresponding object.
+1. `enumerable`, if true, then listed in loops, otherwise not listed.
+Which determines whether you can iterate over properties. true if and only if this property shows up during enumeration of the properties on the corresponding object.
 Defaults to false.
-2. Configurable, which determine whether the property can be changed. true if and only if the type of this property descriptor may be changed and if the property may be deleted from the corresponding object.
+2. `configurable`, if true, the property can be deleted and these attributes can be modified, otherwise not.
+Which determine whether the property can be changed. true if and only if the type of this property descriptor may be changed and if the property may be deleted from the corresponding object.
 Defaults to false.

 ```javascript
 let Person = {